First Published: 15th of May, 2020.

 Then it was time for the voting.
 The historic event took place on the evening of the 21st of December, 2018 during the 111th sitting of the 11th parliament.
 The speaker started with the opposition parliamentarians, asking them in essence how they voted – whether “yes” in favor the no confidence motion or “no” against it.
 Mrs. Pauline Sukhai – Yes.
 Dr. Anthony – Yes.
 Ms. Manickchand – Yes.
 Mr. Nandlall – Yes….

 Then it was time for the government side: Mr. Rutherford – No. Mr. Rajkumar – No. Mr. Seepersaud – Yes….
 At that time, parliament erupted into an outburst as cheers of applause and shrieks of agony went up together.

 Outside of the parliament building that evening, Mr. Seepersaud, also known as Charandass Persaud, explained his reasons for voting against his own government.
-He alleged that he was sorely disappointed with the performance of the government – a government which he had helped put into power.
+He explained that he was sorely disappointed with the performance of the government – a government which he had helped put into power.
 He said that his faction of the party – the AFC, had no say in any executive decision and were reduced to nothing more than “yes men” to the PNC/R faction of the coalition.

 Further, Mr. Charandass explained that the closure of the Canje Sugar Estate – in the village where he resided – had a severe psychological and social impact on him.
 Thousands of people were left without jobs and thousands of families put on the breadline without a contingency plan.
 In the afternoons, he said, when he would sit and play dominoes in front of his home, he was unable to face his villagers who walked past staring at him – a man who was supposed to represent them in parliament but who was, at that time, part of a government which had betrayed them.

 Fearing for his life which was already being threatened, Mr. Persaud fled the next day on a chartered flight for Canada.